bogdanlab/prca_twas/README.md

 Software and support
 --------------------
 For performing TWAS using summary-data, computing expression weights using custom expression panels, and additional post-TWAS analyses please see [FUSION](http://github.com/gusevlab/fusion_twas).
+See also [TWAS hub](http://twas-hub.org/) for interactively exploring hundreds of large-scale TWAS results.

 If you have any questions or comments please contact nmancuso@mednet.ucla.edu